 - 6.3.1 The existing use of the site is a garage block.
-During the previous application (10/01441/FULD) it was agreed that the provision of seven new parking spaces alongside High View was adequate to cater for those garages which were still in use, the updated transport statement has been assessed and is still considered to be acceptable in highways terms. - 6.3.2 A swept path drawing for waste vehicles has been provided and the Highways and Waste Officers now consider this to be acceptable in highways terms.
+During the previous application (10/01441/FULD) it was agreed that the provision of seven new parking spaces alongside High View was adequate to cater for those garages which were still in use, the updated transport statement has been assessed and the seven spaces is still considered to be acceptable in highways terms. - 6.3.2 The alterations required to the highways are proposed to be dealt with as part of the Section 278 highways agreement.
+This will also include alterations to the existing footpath to 9-15 High View.
+A swept path drawing for waste vehicles has been provided and the Highways and Waste Officers consider this to be acceptable in highways terms.